 A zero tolerance policy on cheating will be enforced.
 Eyes that are not on your own paper during an individual quiz or test will be considered cheating.
 The test paper will be picked up and a 0.0 will be given for the class.

-To encourage academic excellence and honesty, we have established the following policy: Penalties for Deliberate Plagiarism or Cheating:
+To encourage academic excellence and honesty, we have established the following policy:

 First Offense: Automatic failure of the paper or test and possible failure of the course.
 Second Offense: Automatic failure of the course.